by Diane Linsley

 Shade-Tolerant Annual Seeds

-Blue Woodruff -- Easy-to-grow annual that tolerates full sun to full shade.
 Centaurea cyanus -- Pink, white, blue and lavender flowers for shade.
 Easy to grow from seed.
-Nemophila maculata -- Self-sowing, annual bulb cover that tolerates shade.
+Nemophila -- Self-sowing, annual wildflower that tolerates shade.
+Makes a great bulb cover.
 Easy to grow from seed.
-Nicotiana alata -- Large, fragrant, pure white flowers.
+Nicotiana -- Trumpet-shaped flowers in shades of pink, purple, lavender, crimson and white.
+Some varieties are fragrant.
 Lovely in the shade.
 Pansy -- Excellent annual flower for shade.
 Wide range of colors.
 Phlox drummondii -- Pink, red, rose, magenta, white and bicolor flowers.
 Easy to grow from seed.
-Viola -- One of my favorite flowers for shade.
-Blooms in cool weather.

 Shade-Tolerant Perennial Seeds

 Allium cernuum -- Nodding clusters of purplish-pink flowers for part shade.
-Aubrieta deltoidea -- Spreading mounds of purple flowers in spring.
+Aubrieta (Rock Cress) -- Spreading mounds of violet-purple, lavender-blue or rosy red flowers in spring.
 Easy to grow from seed.
 Campanula (Bellflower) -- Blue, pink or white bell-shaped flowers.
-Biennials and perennials for part shade to full sun.
+Perennials and biennials for part shade to full sun.
 Centranthus ruber -- Long-blooming perennial with reddish-pink or white flowers that attract hummingbirds and butterflies.
 Cheiranthus allionii -- Bright orange flowers in late spring.
 Nice with tulips.
 Easy to grow from seed.
 Euphorbia polychroma -- Chartreuse flowers in early spring.
 Nice with early-blooming bulbs.
 Very shade tolerant.
 Lunaria annua -- Fragrant, purple flowers followed by ornamental seed pods.
+Lychnis chalcedonica -- Scarlet-red, salmon-pink or white flowers on tall stems.
+Great for attracting hummingbirds.
+Lychnis coronaria -- Purplish-red, pink or white flowers with silver-green leaves that brighten up the shade garden.
 Rudbeckia (Black-Eyed Susan) -- Native perennial.
 Daisy-like flowers with dark centers.
 Blooms in shades of yellow, gold, orange and mahogany-red.
 Ruta graveolens -- Blue-green foliage and greenish-yellow flowers for shade.
+Viola cornuta -- One of my favorite flowers for shade.
+Blooms in cool weather.